-63. The first two sections of the combined presentation (items 1, 2 and 3) stem from the monetary use table for water (i.e. core account 2) and national accounts data respectively26.
+63. The first two sections of the combined presentation (items 1, 2 and 3) stem from the monetary use table for water (i.e. core account 2) and national accounts data respectively25.
 Item 1 focuses on two water-related products: natural water and sewerage services.
-Depending on data availability and analytical importance, a country may want to split out other products related to water (see footnote
+Depending on data availability and analytical importance, a country may want to split out other products related to water (see footnote 12).
+Item 1 also includes estimates of total supply of products (i.e., including the output of non-water products), which in addition to information on gross value added for each industry (item 2), provides an indication of the relative significance of the output of water-related products as a proportion of total industry output.

-26 Item 3, employment should use estimates consistent with national account concepts.
+25 Item 3, employment should use estimates consistent with national account concepts.